 The first worm program was written in 1986 by a software programmer.
 The worm program was used to shut down the systems which are connected to the internet.
 Also in 1994, two groups were arrested for illegal access of 100 computers and bank accounts.

-This tutorial is designed with a similar perspective facilitating a large number of people, business groups and IT organizations to help and create awareness about hacking and benefits of cybersecurity for the organizations to prevent any loss in business.
+This cyber security tutorial is designed with a similar perspective facilitating a large number of people, business groups, and IT organizations to help and create awareness about hacking and the benefits of cybersecurity for the organizations to prevent any loss in business.

 - Network security professionals

 - Technical support engineers

 - Aspirants to make a career in cyber security.

 There are no prerequisites for taking these cyber security online tutorials.
 If you have a basic understanding of software coding and programming logic then it is beneficial.